|Photo by Lisa Nolan|

 a) For animals living in pools, cans perforated at the bottom.

 b) For a mini aquarium to view captured animals, a can split along its side, with the sides turned down for stability.
-Fill with pond water and transfer tadpoles, etc., caught with the "sieve" can, observe and return to the pond.
+Fill with pond water and transfer tadpoles, etc., caught with the "sieve" can observe and return to the pond.
 Remember to protect all the animals from the direct rays of the sun!

 Once the children's love for nature has been kindled, teach them respect for nature.
-Plants and animals have to be treated gently, rocks and logs returned to their original position, mosses and turf replaced in good order.
+Plants and animals have to be treated gently, rocks and logs returned to their original position, and mosses and turf replaced in good order.

-Since you may be proudly presented with such discoveries as worms, pill bugs, spiders, slugs, grubs and the like, not all of which may be to your liking, please don't show your disgust or fear, nor try to hide your ignorance of what kind of animal or plant you are looking at.
+Since you may be proudly presented with such discoveries as worms, pill bugs, spiders, slugs, grubs, and the like, not all of which may be to your liking, please don't show your disgust or fear, nor try to hide your ignorance of what kind of animal or plant you are looking at.
 You are all out there discovering and learning together, so a cheerful, "Let's look it up what this might be!" puts everyone on the right track.

 THINGS YOU MAY FIND:

-On trees: you will find leafy and feathery lichen, mosses and fungi, spider webs in the branches, grubs and larvae under the bark – where Woody Woodpecker looks for them…
+On trees: you will find leafy and feathery lichen, mosses and fungi, spider webs in the branches, grubs, and larvae under the bark – where Woody Woodpecker looks for them…